oVirt/ovirt-site/source/uncategorized/changing-engine-hostname.html.md

 # Changing Engine Hostname

-## Draft - Changing the hostname of an oVirt Manager/engine
+## Changing the hostname of an oVirt Manager/engine

-This is a DRAFT.

 ### How to

 1. Prepare relevant DNS and/or /etc/hosts records for the new name.
 2. If using DHCP, update the DHCP server's configuration.
 3. Change the hostname.
 This is usually done by editing /etc/hostname and rebooting.
 There are other options and details which are not in the scope of this document.
-4. Run the script ovirt-engine-rename-manager-host.
+4. Run the script ovirt-engine-rename:

+         # /usr/share/ovirt-engine/setup/bin/ovirt-engine-rename

+It's otopi-based.
+This means, among other things, that it looks similar to the new engine-setup/cleanup, and provides similar logging, options, etc.

+Options specific to it:

+`   --newname=`<newname>

+An example run, which does everything in batch and does not ask questions, if possible:

+         # /usr/share/ovirt-engine/setup/bin/ovirt-engine-rename \
+         --newname=ovirte1n.home.local \
+         --otopi-environment="OSETUP_RENAME/forceIgnoreAIAInCA=bool:'True' \
+         OVESETUP_CORE/engineStop=bool:'True' \
+         OSETUP_RENAME/confirmForceOverwrite=bool:'False'"

-### discussion
+### Discussion

 When running engine-setup on a clean system, one of the things it does is create the following set of keys and certs: